Sustainability

 Where are the hives located?

-The hives in ESRT’s portfolio are installed at the Empire State Building, 1350 Broadway, 111 W. 33rd Street, and 501 Seventh Avenue on previously unutilized building setbacks.
+The hives in ESRT’s portfolio are installed on rooftops and previously unutilized building setbacks.
 Beekeepers visit monthly to tend to the hives and ensure the wellbeing of their docile inhabitants.
 Tenants can keep track of the beekeeper visits on their building’s dedicated page of the Alvéole website.

 What’s in it for tenants?